MyuLi/SST/README.md

 # Code for Spatial-Spectral Transformer for Hyperspectral Image Denoising

-## Prepare Dataset:
+## Prepare Dataset
 ### ICVL dataset
-The entire ICVL dataset download link: https://icvl.cs.bgu.ac.il/hyperspectral/
+* The entire ICVL dataset download link: https://icvl.cs.bgu.ac.il/hyperspectral/

 1. split the entire dataset into training, testing and validation.
 The files used in training are listed in utility/icvl_train_list.txt.
 The files used in testing can be found in [Baidu Disk](https://pan.baidu.com/s/1GqjTFCtNJkkqG4ENyNUFhQ?pwd=azx0) code:azx0